HackYourFuture-CPH/dotnet-masterclass/week4/preparation.md

 In this example, the `GetDataAsync` method is defined as asynchronous using the `async` keyword.
 Inside the method, an instance of the HttpClient class is created and used to make a web request to the URL "`https://example.com/data`".
 The `await` keyword is used to pause execution of the method until the web request completes.
 Once the request is complete, the response is read using the `ReadAsStringAsync` method and the result is returned.

 ## What is a task?

 A `Task` is an object that represents some work that should be done.
 The task can tell you if the work is completed and if the operation returns a result, the task gives you the result.
-Shortly, a `Task` represents an asynchronous operation that may or may not return a value.
+In short, a `Task` represents an asynchronous operation that may or may not return a value.

-A `Task` is a way of representing work that needs to be done asynchronously.
 When a method returns a `Task`, it means that the method is doing some work in the background and will notify the caller when it is finished.
 The caller can then continue with other work while the background task is being executed.

 Here's an example of how to create and use a `Task` in C#: